 He leaned over and kissed her cheek.
 “That’s probably a good idea.”

 * * *

 Peter paused on the sidewalk in front of the funeral home for a moment and stood with his eyes closed.
 To any passersby, he might have been a mourner who was overcome by emotion, but that wasn’t the case.
 He was having a silent conversation in his head with the angry face behind his eyelids, a face that had appeared to him the night before and utterly destroyed his sleep.

-“Okay, Hassan, I did it,” he said silently.
+“Okay, Lucas, I did it,” he said silently.
 “She believed me.
 You were there, so you saw it.”

 The face was impassive.